Achint08/algo-kit/README.md

 This would help in two ways:

 - Learn the exact insights and mechanisms about algorithms by heart.
-- Developing Template for the common data structures and algorithms to understand about depth of each data structures and algorithms.
+- Developing Template for the common data structures and algorithms for later reuse.

 ## List of data structures and algorithms